What does a Anesthesia Associate do?

 How to become a Anesthesia Associate?

-- Earn a bachelor's degree in a science-related field.
+- Earn a bachelor's degree in science.

-- Complete clinical rotations and gain hands-on experience.
+- Complete clinical rotations.

-- Pass the certification exam and obtain licensure.
+- Pass certification exams.

 How long does it take to become a Anesthesia Associate?